Everyone should read the ALL SECTIONS questions.

 Yes and no. I used to teach it at two other local community colleges, but due to budget cutbacks, I only teach it at Grossmont currently.

-However, I did teach a more rigorous version of this class at San Diego State University -- Psychology 355 -- in the Summer 2012, 2013, and 2014 semesters.
-I will probably teach it again in the Summer of 2015; this is under consideration.
+However, I do teach a more rigorous version of this class at San Diego State University -- Psychology 355 -- in the summer (2012 through 2017, at least).

 The same textbook will be used.
 Much of the course content will be very similar.
 But the exams in SDSU Psy 355 will be more difficult, and students will be required to do a project that is fairly demanding.
 (Also, the summer-semester course progresses at a very fast and quite intense pace.)
 There will be more guest speakers (hooray!), but no decrease in the amount of material covered (booo!).
 This means that you will be expected to watch some of my lectures online, in addition to class time, instead of having the luxury of hearing them during class time.
 (Translation: Psychology 355 will have more work to do outside of class.)